Pre-General Availability: 2017-05-23

 -XX:GCTimeRatio option.
 Adjust this option to make G1 meet your requirements.

-This topic describes the default values and some additional information about command-line options that are introduced in this chapter.
+This section describes the default values and some additional information about command-line options that are introduced in this topic.

 Table 10-1 Tunable Defaults G1 GC

 The concurrent remembered set update (refinement) uses these options to control the work distribution of concurrent refinement threads.
 G1 chooses the ergonomic values for these options so that